FNALssi/spack-installdir/README.md

   spack installdir package@version

 to add the current directory tree as a version of the package.

+You can also specify options:
 * --directory /path/to/directory  specify a directory other then the current directory
-* --namespace name specify the namespace to create the recipe in.
+* --namespace name specify the namespace to create the recipe in (it defaults to "local")

-You can also edit the recipe with spack edit and add a "setup_run_environment()" method if you need the package to set environment variables, etc.
+After running spack installdir, you can edit the recipe with spack edit and add a "setup_run_environment()" method if you need the package to set environment variables, etc.

 ### Installation